Kramer84/otaf/README.md

 ## 📚 Introduction

 **OTAF** (Open Tolerance Analysis Framework) is an open-source Python library designed for statistical tolerance analysis and modeling of overconstrained 3D mechanical assemblies.
-It provides tools to quantify uncertainty, perform sensitivity analysis, and estimate the effect of in the context of manufacturing and design.
+It provides tools to model defects at the feature level, perform reliability analysis, and estimate the statistical effect of a tolerance choice on the variaiblity of some quantity of interest (mainly the probability of non assembly here).
 It also provides a basis for constructing a System Of Constraint (SOC) based assembly model, given a minimal representation of the assembly and its constituting parts, automatically.

 Key use cases include:
+- **Construction of a SOC model**: Constrution of the linear problem modelling the assembly
 - **Modeling Manufacturing Deviations**: Analyze the effects of geometric and dimensional variations.
-- **Probabilistic Failure Estimation**: Leverage advanced statistical tools to quantify and mitigate risk.
+- **Probability of Failure Estimation**: Leverage advanced statistical tools to quantify and mitigate risk.
+(Monte-Carlo / FORM / SORM / GLD)
-- **Uncertainty Quantification**: Account for imprecise probabilities in design and manufacturing.
+- **Imprecise Probability of Failure Esitmation**: Application of the method developed in the paper [COMING SOON] to model the space of possible space of defects.

 Limitations :
 - **Only rigid transformations**: Only rigid defects (translation + rotations) are modelled
 - **Only planar and cylindrical features**: The methods have only been developed for these two geometric objects for now.
 - **No tools for tolerance allocation**: But can be easily made on your side once you have the SOC model
+- **Not production ready**: Apart from the construction of the SOC model, the rest of the program is in its alpha stage and may stay there, so use at your own discretion.

 This package has been written to explore experimental approaches based on imprecise probabilities, read the associated paper.